cnrancher/docs-octopus/docs/adaptors/add-adaptor.md

 ---
-id: how-to-add
+id: develop
-title: How to Add New Adaptor
+title: How to Develop Adaptor
 ---

 ## Scaffold